jimuhh/LDAF-Content/industrial-hemp.md

 - **Sales of CBD products** must be registered through [the Louisiana Office of Alcohol and Tobacco Control](https://atc.louisiana.gov/).

-### To grow industrial hemp in Louisiana
+### To grow industrial hemp in Louisiana you must
-- TK
-- TK
+- Pay $500
-- TK
+- Obtain a license
+- Buy only seeds that have been certified to contain less than .3% THC
+- Have LDAF test your hemp and seed crop for THC content

 <!--service categories (from category content type): Licensing, Horticulture -->
 <!-- entry title -->
 ## Licensing